Skip to main content

 aslysun / Shutterstock

-Baby’s first year is such an exciting time.
-As new parents, we are amazed at all those milestones, like rolling over and baby’s first smile.
-One milestone many parents anxiously await is baby’s first words.
+The first year of your baby’s life is full of exciting milestones.
+Whether it’s rolling over or a baby’s first smile, every day seems to bring a new development.
+One milestone many parents anxiously await is their baby’s first words.
 Will it be “mama” or “dada?”
-The more important question, though, may be, “When do babies start talking?”
+The more important question may be, “When do babies start talking?”

-A baby’ speech development actually begins at birth.
-The sounds they hear, including their parents, talking is a vital step in speech development.
+A baby’s speech development actually begins at birth.
+The sounds they hear, including their parents talking, is a vital step in speech development.
 So, when should your baby be saying those exciting first words, and should you be worried if yours isn’t talking yet?

 When do babies start talking?

-As with all of those memorable milestones, when a baby begins to talk falls within a range.
+As with all of those memorable milestones, when a baby begins to talk, will fall within a range.
 Most babies will say that treasured first word somewhere between 12 and 18 months.
-Once that first word comes out, it won’t be long before baby is putting small words together like “up ma.”
+Once that first word comes out, it won’t be long before the baby is putting small words together like “up ma.”

 Speech development is a lengthy process starting at birth.
 Crying is actually the first form of verbal communication.
 Babies cry to tell you what they need.
 Since babies are listening, they learn to associate the sounds around them early on with things like barks from the family dog.
 By 2 months old, most little ones will experiment with their lips, tongue, and palate, making those adorable cooing and gurgling sounds.
-These sweet sounds are actually the building blocks to baby’s first words.
+These sweet sounds are actually the building blocks of your baby’s first words.

 Baby babbling

 From 4 to 6 months of age, those cute cooing and gurgling sounds will turn into babbling.
 Baby babbling is a major milestone in a child’s language development.
-Babbling is when baby is making sounds that don’t seem to correspond to any words.
-Like the cooing and gurgling stages, baby is trying out different sounds.
+Babbling is when your baby is making sounds that don’t seem to correspond to any words.
+Like the cooing and gurgling stages, your baby is trying out different sounds.
 While baby babbling may sound like nonsense to adults, it’s actually an important developmental stage for your child’s language skills.

-The baby babbling stage is where you may hear those ma-ma and da-da sounds.
+This stage is where you may hear those ma-ma and da-da sounds.
 Babies are listening to you, and they do try to imitate the words you say even if it’s not coming out the same.
 So, if your baby is babbling “do” at the dog, finish the word.
 Parents and siblings are a baby’s first role model when it comes to speech.

 From babbling to words

-As baby is learning to associate sounds with objects, be sure to keep repeating the words.
+As your baby is learning to associate sounds with objects, be sure to keep repeating the words.
 Say cat when the baby is petting the family cat or blocks when you’re playing with blocks together on the floor.
 Hearing language through talking, music, and reading books helps babies develop their language skills.

-What if baby isn’t babbling?
+What if your baby isn’t babbling?

 Smiling parents talking to their baby